The Drug Test Debate: Clearing the Smoke for the Medical Cannabis Community

 As the consequences for falsifying or tampering with your specimen have magnified, the technology behind drug testing has, as well.
 A recent 2017 study describes the “procedures and “safeguards” used to validate the sample: “measuring sample temperature at the time of collection and laboratory measurements of creatinine, specific gravity and pH” (Goggin et al., 2017).

 Some Fake Urine Samples Appear to Sneak by Anyway

-An interesting observation in this study revealed, “2% of samples were identified as inconsistent with natural urine samples, even though they met the current acceptance criteria for creatinine, pH and specific gravity” (Goggin et al., 2017).
+An interesting observation in this study revealed: “2% of samples were identified as inconsistent with natural urine samples, even though they met the current acceptance criteria for creatinine, pH, and specific gravity” (Goggin et al., 2017).
 That means there were fake urine samples that passed all the tests and managed to slip by all the safeguards anyway.
 As urine testing technology has evolved, so has the synthetic urine industry.
-The stakes of trying to fake a test in IL, however, has significant consequences.
+However, the stakes of trying to fake a test in IL have significant consequences.